aptech/docs/docs/CR-SpreadsheetWrite.rst

 ::

-   //If this fails, it will end the program and print an error message x = spreadSheetWrite("myfile.xlsx");
+   // If this fails, it will end the program and print an error message x = spreadSheetWrite("myfile.xlsx");

 ::

-   //Turn error trapping on
+   // Turn error trapping on
    trap 1;
    x = spreadSheetWrite("myfile.xlsx");

-   //Check to see if 'x' is a scalar error code if scalmiss(x);
+   // Check to see if 'x' is a scalar error code if scalmiss(x);
-      //Code to handle error case here endif;
+      // Code to handle error case here endif;

-   //Turn error trapping off
+   // Turn error trapping off

 .. seealso:: Functions :func:`scalerr`, :func:`error`, :func:`SpreadsheetReadM`, :func:`SpreadsheetReadSA`